MicrosoftDocs/ATADocs/ATADocs/PlanDesign/ata-prerequisites.md

 ATA is comprised of the ATA Center, the ATA Gateway and/or the ATA Lightweight Gateway.
 For more information about the ATA components, see [ATA architecture](ata-architecture.md).

+The ATA System works on active directory forest boundary and supports Forest Functional Level (FFL) of Windows 2003 and above.

 [Before you start](#before-you-start): This section lists information you should gather and accounts and network entities you should have before starting ATA installation.